singh1114/pythonprogramming/_posts/2020-10-23-how-to-create-a-webscraping-twitter-bot-in-python.md

 Once all of this has been completed we can host our bot on AWS or my personal recommendation [heroku](https://dashboard.heroku.com/).
 For a good guide on hosting a bot on heroku [please check out this great article](https://dev.to/emcain/how-to-set-up-a-twitter-bot-with-python-and-heroku-1n39).
 Now just run your app and let's see what you get!

+Read the second part where we send out the tweets and tag our ISP for slow internet speed.

+{% include linked_post.html url="sending-tweet-when-your-internet-speed-goes-down" %}

 If you have any questions about this article or my bad syntax please message me at [@jsphwllng](https://twitter.com/jsphWllng)